 - A total of 64 CHWs have been trained on case management of malaria, dengue fever and Chikungunya in Wajir and Garissa Counties.

-County and sub county teams are being trained on entomological monitoring and surveillance.
 These training sessions improve health manager’s entomological understanding of disease vectors, their behaviour, the diseases they transmit and how to control them.
 This level of training ensures better planning of prevention activities and supports the development of information, education and communication (IEC) materials and gatherings.
-A total of 42 senior health management staff from the county and sub county Department of Health have been trained this period.

 - a total of 441 campaign workers have been trained